MingyuZhuuu/mazeABCD_preprocessing_ephys/README.md

 # Preprocessing Maze Ephys Data with SpikeInterface & Kilosort4

-# this is a relatively simple workflow that deals with concatenation, kilosort, manual spikesorting,
+- this is a relatively simple workflow that deals with concatenation, kilosort, manual spikesorting.
+For more high-throughout data, like neuropixel, please refer to Peter and Charles' pipeline of using SpikeInterface and UnitMatch here (https://github.com/cognitive-circuits/GridMaze-SpikeSorting).

 ## STEP 1: Create a new environment
 - create new conda environment